treep78/js-reference-types-practice/README.md

 * Assume good input.
 Your function need not check the validity of the line or stop.
 * Consider diagramming the lines by sketching out the subway lines and their stops and intersection.
-* Subway lines are properties in an object literal (hashmap), while the values are an array of all the stops on each line.
+* Subway lines are keys in a dictionary (object literal), while the values are a list (array) of all the stops on each line.
 * The key to the lab is to find the __intersection__ of the lines at *Park Street*.
 * Solve an easier problem first.